Revised: Training and Monitoring RequirementsFor Agencies Participating in the Child and Adult Care Food Program.

 Reviewing Site Operations

-Sponsors must inform sites, both centers and DCHs, that unannounced visits are allowable and should be anticipated.
+Sponsors must inform sites, both centers and DCHs, that unannounced visits per 7 CFR, Section 226.16(d)(4)(vi) are a CACFP administrative requirement and should be anticipated.
 Sponsors and state and federal representatives may only conduct unannounced visits during a site’s normal hours of operation and must show photo identification that confirms their employment with the sponsor or the governmental agency.

-According to the U.S. Department of Agriculture Final Rule, Title 7, Code of Federal Regulations (7 CFR), Section 226.16(d)(4)(i)(C), a sponsor must assess the site’s compliance with the following basic program requirements during each site review:
+According to 7 CFR, Section 226.16(d)(4)(i), a sponsor must assess the site’s compliance with the following basic program requirements during each site review:

 - Meal counts